civicinfo/votebymail/index.md

 * Early voting and ballot drop box information
 * Links to official sources

-<span style="color: red;"><b>NEW!</b></span> County specific early voting and ballot drop box information is now available for Arizona and Florida.
+<span style="color: red;"><b>NEW!</b></span> County specific early voting and ballot drop box information is now available for Arizona, Colorado and Florida.
 Click through to the state page for the links.

 | | | | |
 | --- | --- | --- | --- |